 Organise a recruiting workflow.
 Automation is a handy tool to ensure recruiters complete tasks that are of most value to their skill set.
 Providing them more time to focus on communication and key decision making aspects of their role.

 A high demand of job interest will not phase automation.
 Each application will be considered in the exact same way based on the same set of variables.

 Automation does not tire and will continually work at a consistent level during the hiring process to complete a potential voluminous or monotonous task.

 Completely remove any possible human bias.
 Automation is programmed to disregard candidate traits that can lead to biased hiring decisions.
 For example a candidate’s name, perceived age or nationality are not considered during automated candidate screening.

 Intelligent automation will free up valuable time to ensure a recruiter makes the most effective hiring decision.
 It differs from Artificial Intelligence because it does not mimic human intelligence to replace human action and decisions.
 Many recruiters are cautious to implement AI because there have been previous cases where Artificial Intelligence has learnt bias and consequently discriminated against candidates (for example, the Amazon recruiting tool).

-Differing to this, automation enables both human and technology to coincide and work together.
+Differing from this, automation enables both humans and technology to coincide and work together.
 Automation does not take over.
 It assists in time-consuming manual tasks to ensure the recruiter can focus fully on all other strategic role aspects.